scripterkaran/tic-tac-toe/app/vue_app/README.md

 # vue_ttt

-> A tic tac toe game built on vue for fun
+> a simple tic-tac-toe game built on vue and rest APIs

 ## Build Setup